Thursday, 3 Oct 2024

 The YMCA Sub-Maximal Cycle Ergometer Test is a submaximal aerobic fitness test that helps predict an individual’s VO2max based on their heart rate response to various workloads.
 It is a simple test to administer and can be suitable for ECG monitoring during exercise.
 However, it’s essential to consider the limitations, such as the potential influence of maximum heart rate variability and its favorability towards cyclists.
 By conducting this test and interpreting the results accurately, you can gain valuable insights into an individual’s aerobic endurance and overall fitness level.

-Tham Khảo Thêm: Kite Landboarding
+Tham Khảo Thêm: Dodgeball

 Visit our website for more information and to stay updated on the latest fitness tests and assessments.